AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module6/ex1.md

 ![ACOP](./images/eventdescription.png)

 Next is the Schema selection.
 A schema was prepared for this exercise.
-Please use the schema **Platform Demo - Account Creation Schema v.1**.
+Please use the schema **AEP Demo - Account Creation Schema v.1**.

 ![ACOP](./images/eventschema.png)